leanprover/lean4/doc/lean3changes.md

 ## Sugar for simple functions

 In Lean 3, we can create simple functions from infix operators by using parentheses.
 For example, `(+1)` is sugar for `fun x, x + 1`.
-In Lean 4, we generalize this notation using `·` As a placeholder.
+In Lean 4, we generalize this notation using `·` as a placeholder.
 Here are a few examples:

 ```lean
 # namespace ex3